akane0915/superpower-store-rails/README.md

 Additional Features:

+* Ability to create a user account, sign in, and sign out.
+* Only authorized users can create, update, and delete products when signed in.
 * Ability to sort products alphabetically
 * App displays average rating on product detail page
 * Flash messages for CRUD functionality